How to Issue Stock Options to Offshore Developers

 For employees, stock options present a chance to share in the company’s potential future growth, serving as a powerful motivator that goes beyond the paycheck.

 Grant Stock Options Effortlessly Across Borders.
-Hire Software Development Teams with TurnKey and Ensure Global Equity Distribution is a Breeze.
+Hire Software Development Teams with TurnKey and Ensure Global Equity Distribution is a Breeze

 Impact on Employee Performance